LennyPhoenix/mirrorman/README.md

 You might use this for:

-- Converting your lossless audio library to smaller MP3s to be taken on the go
+- Converting your lossless audio library to smaller MP3s to be taken on the go (see <example_filter.sh>)
 - Turning your SD card full of raw images into the things normal people can view

 ## Usage